What are strategic life planning frameworks?

 How long does a complete strategic planning process take?

-Initial planning: 10-12 hours total (values clarification, SWOT, mission-vision, Life Strategy Audit, roadmap).
-Quarterly reviews: 1 hour per quarter.
-Annual updates: 2-3 hours.
+Initial planning: 10-12 hours total (values clarification, SWOT, mission-vision, life areas assessment, roadmap, one-page plan).
+Quarterly check-ins: 1 hour per quarter.
+Annual wrap-up: 2-3 hours.
 Most people find the initial investment pays for itself within the first quarter through fewer wasted efforts and faster decision-making.

 Does strategic life planning work for people who hate planning?